 THMP and CB have been conducting program and fiscal monitoring pursuant to their contract.
 The reports are timely and in a format approved by staff and the Audit Committee.
-Over the past few years, the reports indicate a low level of findings.
+Over the past few years the reports indicate a low level of findings.
 DEO State reports have also had a low level of findings and other non-compliance issues.
+A chart is attached summarizing the findings over the past few years for the convenience of the Committee.

-The Audit Committee indicated a desire to discuss whether to continue monitoring at the current level of 3 program and 3 fiscal monitoring visits per year.
-To assist the committee a chart was provided summarizing the findings over the past few years.
-Staff also did some research on cause and effect.
+The Committee has indicated a desire to discuss whether to continue monitoring at the current level of 3 program and 3 fiscal monitoring visits per year.
+To assist the committee, staff did some research on cause and effect.
 We determined that number and frequency of the monitoring visits is a direct contributor to fewer findings based on the "Hawthorne" effect.

 The "Hawthorne" effect refers to how an individuals' behavior is impacted when they know they are being observed.
 This leads to the conclusion that because staff knows their files will be monitored they respond by being more careful in their data entry.
+Reducing the number of monitoring visits may be interpreted as "taking our foot of the gas" creating an unintended laxness on the part of staff.
 Staff takes great pride in the clean monitoring reports.